Milner Square: Description

 The square was completed to a single design, resulting in a uniform theme on all sides which also wraps around the corners into Milner Place.
 Unusually for an Islington development at this time, building was completed by a single builder, William Spencer Dove, founder of Dove Brothers Ltd, who were a Barnsbury-based construction company from 1781 to 1993.
 The square has a continuous terrace of houses with no features to break up the terrace; even the chimney stacks are hidden from view.
 Strong vertical lines on the four-storeyed façades are emphasised by tall narrow windows.

 Due to its location behind a botanic garden which was not part of Milner Gibson's land the square could not be accessed by road from Upper Street, and so at no. 20 a passage in place of the front door gives pedestrian access to Almeida Street.
-This passage was known locally as "The Hole In The Wall".
+This passage was, and still is, known locally as "The Hole In The Wall".

 The original pilasters on the entrances, and the balustraded cornices, were removed in the 1930s because they darkened the ground floor rooms.
 The pilasters have since been partially restored, and the overhanging features and pilasters replaced on nos.
 1–4, which is a 1970s reconstruction.

 The architectural historian Christopher Hussey described Milner Square as "most remarkable of Barnsbury squares", "surprising", of "monumental" unity, and "remarkable plastic quality".
 Hussey also thought that "though for residential purposes, Milner Square is somewhat gloomy and monotonous owing to its complete suppression of the individual unit, there is no denying its impressiveness".